 (c) Types.
 There shall be two types of permits: improvement and development.
+Each type shall apply to developments pursuant to Figure 1.1-B (permit type

+matrix), dated, made a part of this

+chapter, and attached at the end of this chapter.
+Each

-Each type shall be subject to the decision-maker review and action pursuant to Figure 1.1 (approval requirements matrix), dated September 2012, made a part of this chapter, and attached at the end of this chapter:
+type shall be subject to the decision-maker review and

+action pursuant to Figure [1.1] 1.1-A (approval

+requirements matrix), dated [September 2012,]

+, made a part of this chapter, and

+attached at the end of this $chapter[+]$.

-- Improvement permits shall apply to improvement projects and are subject to executive director review and action; and - (2) Development permits shall apply to developments and are subject to authority review and action.
+[(1) Improvement permits shall apply to

+improvement projects and are subject to

+executive director review and action; and

+(2) Development permits shall apply to

+developments and are subject to authority

+review and action.

 (d) Authority referral.
-The executive director may refer an improvement permit application to the authority for review and action.
-Where a design advisory board ("DAB") has been or will be convened, the DAB shall review the application and provide its non-binding recommendations to the authority.
+The executive director

+may refer an improvement permit application to the

+authority for review and action.
+Where a design

+advisory board ("DAB") has been or will be convened,

+the DAB shall review the application and provide its

+non-binding recommendations to the authority.

-(e) Required findings.
-Approval of an improvement or development permit shall require all the following findings of fact:
+(c)] (d) Required findings.
+Approval of an

+improvement permit or development permit shall require

+all the following findings of fact:

-- KMP consistency.
-That the proposal complies with and advances the goals, policies and objectives of the KMP; - (2) Kalaeloa CDD rules compliance.
-That the proposed project complies with the Kalaeloa CDD rules; and
+(1) KMP consistency.
+That the proposal complies

+with and advances the goals, policies and

+objectives of the KMP;

+(2) Kalaeloa CDD rules compliance.
+That the

+proposed project complies with the Kalaeloa

+CDD rules; and

 (3) Compatibility.
-That the proposal will not have a substantial adverse effect on surrounding land uses and will be compatible with the existing and planned land use character of the surrounding area.
+That the proposal will not

+have a substantial adverse effect on

+surrounding land uses and will be compatible

+with the existing and planned land use

-Conditions.
-In approving an improvement or (f) development permit, the decision-maker may impose any reasonable conditions to ensure that the project complies with the findings required above.
-Anv conditions attached to an improvement or development permit issued under any previously enacted zoning regulations, subdivision, or other administrative rules shall continue to apply and shall be enforceable as provided in section 15-215-90 (violations and enforcement).
-Such conditions may be waived by the decision-maker which originally imposed such condition(s) and where the developer agrees to waive and abandon all rights secured under the regulations formerly in effect.
+character of the surrounding area.

+[(f)] (e) Conditions.
+In approving an

+improvement or development permit, the decision-maker

+may impose any reasonable conditions to ensure that

+the project complies with the findings required above.

+Any conditions attached to an improvement or

+development permit issued under any previously enacted

+zoning regulations, subdivision, or other

+administrative rules shall continue to apply and shall

+be enforceable as provided in section 15-215-90

+(violations and enforcement).
+Such conditions may be

+waived by the decision-maker which originally imposed

+such condition(s) and where the developer agrees to

+waive and abandon all rights secured under the regulations formerly in effect.

-(g) DAB.
-The executive director may convene a DAB prior to acting on an improvement permit application.
-Where an application has been referred to the authority for review and action or when reviewing a development permit application, the authority may convene a DAB whether or not the executive director has done so previously:
+[(g) DAB.] (f) Design advisory board.
+The executive director may convene a [DAB] design advisory board prior to acting on an improvement or development permit application.
+[Where an application has been referred to the authority for review and action or when reviewing a development permit application, the authority may convene a DAB whether or not the executive director has done so previously]:

 - (1) Composition.
-The DAB shall be comprised of the Kalaeloa CDD's director of planning and development or designee, one member of the authority, and one or more technical consultants (e.g., architect, landscape architect, engineer) chosen by the executive director; - (2) Fee.
-The developer shall compensate the authority for all costs relating to the participation of technical consultants in the DAB.
-Prior to retaining technical consultants, the executive director shall consult with the developer on their fees and work scope; provided, however, that the executive director may accept or reject the developer's recommendations and/or comments on the technical consultant to be retained at the executive director's sole discretion; and

-(3) Purpose.
-The DAB shall provide only nonbinding recommendations to the executive director or, in the case of referral under section 15-215-78 (improvement and development permits), to the authority.
-[Eff UCI 27 2012] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)
+The [DAB] design advisory board shall be comprised of the [Kalaeloa CDD's] director of planning and development or designee, one member of the authority, and one or more technical consultants (e.g., architect, landscape architect, engineer) chosen by the executive director; - (2) Fee.
+The developer shall compensate the authority for all costs relating to the participation of technical consultants in the [DAB.] design advisory board.
+Prior to retaining technical consultants, the executive director shall consult with the developer on their fees and work scope; provided, however, that the executive director may accept or reject the developer's recommendations and/or comments on the technical consultant to be retained at the executive director's sole discretion; and - (3) Purpose.
+The [DAB] design advisory board shall provide only non-binding recommendations to the executive [director or, in the case of referral under section 15-215-78 (improvement and development permits), to the authority.] director.
+[Eff 10/27/12; am and comp] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)